marksands/MSSoundEngine/README.md

 Currently Balto is available in as a C++ library and as an Objective-C library, which makes it super easy to use on separate platforms like Windows, Mac, or iPhone.
 The API is the same across platforms, just check out the sample code to get an idea of how to get things up and running.

+Balto currently only renders WAV formatted files extended from RIFF.

 ## Usage

 ### C++